Trump may have trouble collecting on $5 million orangutan bet

-NEW YORK (Reuters) - A comedian, a millionaire and an orangutan.
+NEW YORK, Feb 11 (Reuters) - A comedian, a millionaire and an orangutan.
 It may sound like the beginning of a screwball joke, but Donald Trump isn’t laughing.

 The famously outspoken real estate magnate has sued famously outspoken television host Bill Maher, demanding the $5 million Maher offered to give to charity if Trump could prove his father is not an orangutan.